Best Practices & Strategies

 When you are done click the microphone icon to turn it off

-4. Celebrate (pat yourself on the back, send out a smiley face SMS, or some other celebratory means).
+8. Celebrate (pat yourself on the back, send out a smiley face SMS, or some other celebratory means).
 Congratulations!
 You have completed this initial part of the unit.
-SAVE your graphic organizer and make sure you can access your account for the next activity.
+SAVE your graphic organizer and lesson plan and make sure you can access your account for the next activity.

 Continue on to the next activity Interactives